Explainable Identification of Dementia from Transcripts using Transformer Networks: Predictive Models

-Regarding our experiments, we pass each transcription through each pretrained model mentioned above, i.e., BERT, BioBERT, BioClinicalBERT, ConvBERT, RoBERTa, ALBERT, and XLNet.
+Regarding our experiments, we pass each transcription through each pretrained model mentioned above.
 The output of each model is passed through a Global Average Pooling layer followed by two dense layers.
 The first dense layer consists of 128 units with a ReLU activation function and the second one has one unit with a sigmoid activation function to give the final output.